 The Museum is closed on the following holidays: New Year's Day (Jan 1), Independence Day (July 4), Thanksgiving Day (4th Thursday in November), and Christmas Day (Dec 25).

 Parking is free at the Museum of Making Music.
-The parking lot is located directly behind the building.
-The parking lot includes two spaces reserved for bus and RV parking.
+The parking lot is reserved for museum visitors and is located directly behind the building.
+The lot also includes two spaces reserved for bus and RV parking.

 Electric Vehicle Charging Stations